-Although Hershey, PA is small there are many things for families to do.
+Although Hershey, PA is quite small there are many things for families to do.
 This little town is nestled right in the heart of Pennsylvania.
 It has Milton Hershey to thank for its fame.
 He built his first chocolate factory there in 1905 and took many steps to ensure that this little town would thrive.
 If your family loves chocolate, then this is the place for you!
 Hershey is referred to by many as “Chocolatetown, USA”, and the town certainly lives up to its name.
-From Hershey Park to Hershey’s Chocolate World, there are so many exciting things to do in this town.
+From Hershey Park to Hershey’s Chocolate World, there are so many amazing things to do in Hershey Pa.

 The Main Attractions- Most Popular Things to Do in Hershey

 Hershey Park- #1 Thing to Do in Hershey, PA

 Ah, Hershey Park.
 This park is a dream for both chocolate lovers and thrill seekers alike.
 The park is catching up with the mega parks like Disney World and Disneyland.
 It has rides for children and adults of all ages, various shops, and a multitude of places to eat.
 Near the entrance you can measure your children on height charts that are categorized by candy, ranging from a Hershey’s Miniature to a Jolly Rancher.
 Hershey Park has many traditional smaller rides, such as the Scrambler, Tea Cups, Tilt-a-Whirl, and a Ferris wheel.